s448/git-most-used-commands/README.md

 <h2>Git is a powerful and complex tool with many features and options.
-However, here are some commonly used Git commands:
+However, here are some commonly used Git commands:</h2>

-1</h2>

-. git init: Initializes a new Git repository in the current directory.
+1. git init: Initializes a new Git repository in the current directory.
 2. git add: Adds changes to the staging area, preparing them for commit.
 3. git commit: Commits changes to the repository, with a message describing the changes.
 4. git clone: Creates a copy of a remote repository on your local machine.